TeamMGE/MicrobialGenomicsCourse/_episodes/08-quality-control.md

 > ## Exercise
-> Use seqtk fqchk to compare the untrimmed and trimmed reads.
+> Use seqtk fqchk to compare the untrimmed and trimmed reads in terms of number of sequenced bases, percentage of A,G,C,T and N and average quality.
+What do you notice?
+Discuss with your neighbor.
 >
 >
 >> ## Solution